 It's perfectly safe to have sex during pregnancy unless your doctor or midwife has told you not to.

 However, it's normal for your sex drive to change during pregnancy.
-This isn't something to worry about, but it's helpful to talk about it with your partner.
+This isn't something to worry about, but it's helpful to talk about it with your sexual partner.

 If your pregnancy is normal and you have no complications, having sex and orgasms won't increase your risk of going into labour early or cause a miscarriage.